MirkoCovizzi/thinkpad-p51-hackintosh/README.md

 ### Optimizations:
 With the use of VoltageShift (https://github.com/sicreative/VoltageShift) I was able to undervolt the i7-7700HQ and lower max temperatures by 10°C and package power by about 10W.
 Since the temperature is overall lower, the fans spin less and there is less noise.
 Another tool similar to VoltageShift is Volta (http://volta.garymathews.com/) but it's a paid program.
-Another optimization which currently works is complete fan control.
-In its current state the fans are just disabled (speed 0RPM), but a more evolved configuration can be made on the foundations that I already developed.
+Another optimization, which currently works, is complete fan control.